Sound velocity in dense stellar matter with strangeness and compact stars: Discussions

-In Fig.~4, we present the star's mass as a function of the radius (in the left panel) and as a function of the central density (in the right panel).
-In the present calculation, most results of the radii lie between $\sim10.5~\rm km$ and $\sim12.5~\rm km$, with one exception in the equivparticle model due to very low surface density $\sim 0.1~\rm fm^{-3}$ mentioned before.
-In the equivparticle model, it is necessary to have a large radius to ensure a large maximum mass above 2 solar mass.
+In Fig.~\ref{fig:mr}, we show QSs's mass as a function of the radius (in the left panel) and as a function of the central density (in the right panel).
+The calculations are done with all four effective quark matter models collected in the present work, i.e., the quasiparticle model~$(C_1,B_0)=(3.5,~50)$, equivparticle model~$(C,\sqrt{D})=(0.7, 129)$, and MIT$\alpha_\mathrm{s}^2$~$(B_{\rm eff},a_4)=(138,~0.6)$.
+In particular, we apply here for the first time the pertrubation model to the self-bound QSs, for two representative cases: $(C_1,~B_0,~\Delta \mu)=(3.5, 40, 800)$ as well as (3.5, 40, $\infty$).

+It is seen that the radii of most massive QSs lie between $\sim10~\rm km$ and $\sim12~\rm km$, with one exception in the equivparticle model due to very low surface density $\sim 0.1~\rm fm^{-3}$ mentioned before.
+In the equivparticle model, it is necessary to have a large radius to ensure a large maximum mass above the two-solar mass.
 Such high radius ($\sim 14~\rm km$) may have been excluded by the LIGO/Virgo observation of NS binary merger GW170817 if one supposes it originates from binary QS merger.
-The repulsive contribution from the in-medium bag in the perturbative model demonstrates a new way to achieve a large maximum mass with a small radius, for example the mass is lifted from $1.82~M_{\odot}$ (when $\Delta\mu=\infty$) to $2.16~M_{\odot}$ (when $\Delta\mu=800~\rm MeV$) with a very similar radius $\sim10.5~\rm km$.
-We mention that a recent NS EOS model from the quark level (also reconciling both laboratory measurements of nuclear properties \& reactions and observations in astronomy) gives $R_{\rm 1.4}\simeq11.8\ \rm km$~\citep{2018ApJ...862...98Z}, and the lower bound for the radius of a $1.4\,M_\odot$ (or similarly $1.6\,M_\odot$) NS is around $10\ \rm km$~\citep[e.g.,][]{2017ApJ...850L..34B,2018PhRvL.120q2703A}.
-If strangeness phase transitions are introduced the bound is ready to be relaxed~\citep[e.g.,][]{2018ApJ...860..139B,2019arXiv190504681C}.
-Further simultaneous mass and radius measurement of a small radius together with a large mass would help justify this QS EOS model and the effective scaling of the bag parameter used in the model.
-Finally, all calculated results of the interesting case in the perturbation model using $C_1=3.5,\ B_0=40$\ MeV/fm$^3$,\ $\Delta\mu=800$\ MeV are collected in Table 1, defined as the``pQS'' EOS model.
+The repulsive contribution from the in-medium bag in the perturbation model demonstrates a new way to achieve a large maximum mass with a small radius; for example, the mass is lifted from $1.8\Msun$ (when $\Delta\mu=\infty$) to $2.2\Msun$ (when $\Delta\mu=800~\rm MeV$) with a similar radius.
+One more merit of the new perturbation model (with in-medium bag) is achieving both a large maximum mass and a large surface density.
+A too low QS surface density (below $\rho_0$) is not welcomed since in such a density realm, they should be confined inside hadrons.
+Further measurements of a small radius (especially for small pulsars) together with a large maximum mass would help justify this QS EOS model~\cite{2020JHEAp..28...19L} and the effective scaling of the bag parameter used in the model.